 Treatment for A-fib

-- undergoing surgery, such as:
+- invasive therapy, such as:

 Conduction disorders, specifically heart block, can cause a disruption to the electrical signals that enable the heart to pump blood to the body and the lungs.